yduwcui/ai-gateway/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
 labels: enhancement,triage
-assignees: ''
+assignees: ""
 ---

-*Description*:
+_Description_:

->Describe the desired behavior, what scenario it enables and how it would be used.
+> Describe the desired behavior, what scenario it enables and how it
+> would be used.

 [optional *Relevant Links*:]

->Any extra documentation required to understand the issue.
+> Any extra documentation required to understand the issue.